 What is Water Damage?

 Water damage can be defined as the destruction of property caused by contact with water.
 This includes everything from small puddles to floods.
 There are many causes of water damage, ranging from natural disasters such as powerful storms or flooding to everyday events like broken pipes, leaking toilets, and flooded basements.
 Depending on where you live, it could happen very quickly or over long periods.
-If you notice signs of water damage, call a professional immediately.
+If you notice signs of water damage, call a professional for water damage restoration services immediately.

 The average cost for category one water damage restoration ranges from $3-$4 per square foot.
 This includes cleaning up soil and debris, drying out wet areas, restoring structural integrity, restoring damaged property, and repairing or replacing appliances and electronics.
-In comparison, category two costs are typically double those of category one, ranging from $5-$7 per square foot.
+In comparison, Category 2 costs are typically double those of Category 1, ranging from $5-$7 per square foot.
 These costs include repairs to drywall, plaster, paint, wood, flooring, carpet, and furnishings.

 Category 1 Water Damage

-Clean water is the easiest to restore, so you’ll pay about $3 to $5 per square foot for this repair.
+Clean water is the easiest to restore, so you’ll pay about $3 to $5 per square foot for Category 1 water damage restoration in Arvada.
 This includes replacing damaged materials to fixing cracks in walls and ceilings.
 Drying alone won’t help damaged materials like carpeting and drywall, so you’ll likely spend more per square foot for the entire restoration process.

 Damage caused by clean water usually begins with drinking sources.
 If you see mold growing inside a sink, toilet, or leaking pipes, that might be what’s causing the problem.